CyberWarrior5466/nea/report/report.md

 ## Addresssing redundancy

 Python has a number of langauge features and libraries to help write more concise code.
-My project takes advantage of dataclasses, match statement and the click library for building terminal user interfaces.

-### Dataclass

-Python dataclasses are a more convenient method for defining classes in python.
-Using them reduces a large amount of boiler plate, as we do not have to create getters and setters in this `Example` class.
+My project takes especially takes advantage of dataclasses.
+Using them reduces a large amount of boiler plate, as we do not have to manually create getters and setters .in this `Example` class.
 Moreover using dataclass also creates a `__str__` function for us atomatically.

 \Begin{multicols}{2}
 ``` {.python .numberLines}